 Don’t Like Suspect Tweets

 Of the popular social media platforms, Twitter shows the most about one’s personality, particularly if you’re a regular tweeter.
 If your real name is attached to your account, it’s common sense not to tweet or retweet anything inappropriate, derogatory or offensive.
-But liking tweets of such nature can often be done without a second thought.
+But liking tweets of such a nature can often be done without a second thought.
 If your Twitter account is public, anybody can view your “liked” tweets.
 If a potential employer sees you supported a suspect tweet by liking it, your chances at progressing in the hiring process could take a significant blow.
 Supporting a worthwhile cause is fine.
 If you insist on liking scandalous tweets, however, either remove your real name from your account or go private.

 Pressing the little blue heart beneath a tweet takes less than a second, but it can potentially cost you a chance at a job.